gitlabhq/gitlabhq/doc/user/project/issues/index.md

 With [GitLab Enterprise Edition Starter](https://about.gitlab.com/gitlab-ee/), you can also create various boards per project with [Multiple Issue Boards](https://docs.gitlab.com/ee/user/project/issue_board.html#multiple-issue-boards).

+### External Issue Tracker

+Alternatively to GitLab's built-in Issue Tracker, you can also use an [external tracker](../../../integration/external-issue-tracker.md) such as Jira, Redmine, or Bugzilla.

 ### Issue's API

 Read through the [API documentation](../../../api/issues.md).